huntrar/scrape/README.md

                             max number of links to scrape
-      -n, --nonstrict       allow crawler to visit any domain -ni, --no-images      do not save page images
-      -o [OUT [OUT ...]], --out [OUT [OUT ...]] specify outfile names
+      -n, --nonstrict       allow crawler to visit any domain -ni, --no-images      do not save page images -no, --no-overwrite   do not overwrite files if they exist -o [OUT [OUT ...]], --out [OUT [OUT ...]] specify outfile names
-      -p, --pdf             write files as pdf
+      -ow, --overwrite      overwrite a file if it exists -p, --pdf             write files as pdf
       -pt, --print          print text output
       -q, --quiet           suppress program output